neoforge-dev/starter/memory-bank/active-context.md

 11. **Celery Module Tests**: Tests for Celery app initialization, configuration parameters, task routing, and default queue settings.
 12. **Database Module Tests**: Tests for database pool initialization, cached query functionality with cache hits and misses, and error handling.

+We've also created comprehensive tests for API endpoints:

+1. **Authentication Endpoints**: Tests for login with valid and invalid credentials, token validation, and handling inactive users.
+2. **User Management Endpoints**: Tests for creating, reading, updating, and deleting users, with proper permission checks.
+3. **Item Management Endpoints**: Tests for creating, reading, updating, and deleting items, with ownership validation and error handling.
+4. **Admin Management Endpoints**: Tests for admin operations with role-based permission checks, ensuring proper access control.
+5. **Health Check Endpoints**: Tests for system health monitoring, including database, Redis, and system resource checks.

 We've also created standalone test versions for auth, middleware, and security modules that can run without the full application context, which helps verify that these core components work correctly in isolation.

 ### Next Steps

-1. Implement tests for API endpoints
-2. Create more database-related tests
+1. Create more database-related tests
-3. Run coverage reports to identify areas needing more tests
+2. Run coverage reports to identify areas needing more tests
-4. Address any remaining core modules that need testing
+3. Address any remaining core modules that need testing
+4. Implement tests for any remaining API endpoints

 ## Next Steps